The Ultimate In Birding Tours

 Additional species that we may well encounter include Southern Nutcracker, Brown-breasted Bulbul, Eurasian Wren, Green Shrike-babbler, Manipur Fulvetta, White-capped Redstart and Rufous-breasted Accentor.

-Less frequently observed species include Necklaced Woodpecker, Yellow-bellied Fantail, Spotted and Black-faced Laughingthrushes, White-browed and Golden-breasted Fulvettas, the localized Sharpe’s Rosefinch and Little Bunting.
+Less frequently observed species include Necklaced Woodpecker, Yellow-bellied Fantail, Spotted and Black-faced Laughingthrushes, White-browed and Golden-breasted Fulvettas, the localised Sharpe’s Rosefinch and Little Bunting.

-Southwest China (Lijiang): Day 3 After some final birding around Liju we will head for Lijiang Airport.
+After some final birding around Liju, we will head for Lijiang Airport.

-Lijiang is the principal settlement of the Naxi people, a matriarchal society with some fascinating social customs and the old town, dating back to the 12th century, is well worth seeing.
-At this point the mighty Yangtze River makes a long loop to the north before resuming its flow towards the China Sea, forming a natural boundary to the spectacular, snow-capped peaks of the Jade Dragon Snow Mountain, which rises to 5596m (18,360ft) and towers above the town.
+Lijiang is the principal settlement of the Naxi people, a matriarchal society with some fascinating social customs and the old town, dating back to the 12th century.
+At this point, the mighty Yangtze River makes a long loop to the north before resuming its flow towards the China Sea, forming a natural boundary to the spectacular, snow-capped peaks of the Jade Dragon Snow Mountain, which rise to 5596m (18,360ft) and tower above the town.

-The extension ends this afternoon at Lijiang Airport.
+The extension ends early this evening at Lijiang Airport.

 [Lijiang is served by direct flights to several Chinese gateway cities.
 We can easily arrange a domestic flight out of Lijiang on request, even if you are not arranging your international flights through us.]